dilner1/Garden-Gnome-Blog/TESTING.md

 Aim: User should not be able to make posts that do not have all the information, the title also generates the slug so is necessary.

-Test: Trying to sumbit information without being signed in, leaving out the content and / or the title
+Test: Trying to submit information without being signed in, leaving out the content and / or the title.

-Outcome: Form does not sumbit and prompts users to
+Outcome: Form does not sumbit and prompts users to fill out necessary fields.

 --------